-They were all sued by people with disabilities, citing that the above’s websites were not accessible to them.
+They were all sued by people with disabilities, citing that their representative websites were not accessible to them.
 In short, they were brought to court by individuals claiming discrimination.

 These four lawsuits are part of a long and ever-growing list that has increased from less than 3,000 in 2013 to over 11,000 in 2021 — a 320% increase in eight years.
 The basis of these lawsuits is the Americans with Disabilities Act, or ADA, which became law in 1990.